CLICK HERE TO GET STARTED WITH A THERAPIST

 patterns.
 This process goes beyond gathering test results and reducing problems down

-to diagnosis; it's an opportunity for us to collaborate, placing the findings in the context
+to diagnosis; its an opportunity for us to collaborate, placing the findings in the context

 of your everyday experiences and personal goals.
 Through this, we can gain greater